wazuh/wazuh-documentation/source/proof-of-concept-guide/detect-unauthorized-processes-netcat.rst

 Detecting unauthorized processes
 ================================

+Netcat is a computer networking utility that functions as a back-end tool that allows for port scanning and port listening.
 This POC shows how Wazuh is capable of detecting if Netcat is running on a monitored host.

-You can learn more about the :ref:`command monitoring capability <manual_command_monitoring>` in the documentation.
+Check our documentation to learn more about the :ref:`command monitoring capability <manual_command_monitoring>`.

 Configuration
 -------------